George Enescu: Biography

-He promoted contemporary Romanian music, playing works of Constantin Silvestri, Mihail Jora, Jonel Perlea and Marţian Negrea.
+He promoted contemporary Romanian music, playing works of Constantin Silvestri, Mihail Jora, Ionel Perlea and Marțian Negrea.
 Enescu considered Bach's Sonatas and Partitas for solo violin as the "Himalayas of violinists".
 An annotated version of this work brings together the indications of Enescu regarding sonority, phrasing, tempos, musicality, fingering and expression.

 Enescu died on 4 May 1955.
-On his death, he was interred in Père Lachaise Cemetery in Paris.
+On his death, he was interred in Père Lachaise Cemetery, (48°51'43.8"N 2°23'30.8"E) in Paris.

 Reception

 Pablo Casals described Enescu as "the greatest musical phenomenon since Mozart" and "one of the greatest geniuses of modern music".
 Queen Marie of Romania wrote in her memoirs that "in George Enescu was real gold".
 Yehudi Menuhin, Enescu's most famous pupil, once said about his teacher: "He will remain for me the absoluteness through which I judge others", and "Enescu gave me the light that has guided my entire existence."
 He also considered Enescu "the most extraordinary human being, the greatest musician and the most formative influence" he had ever experienced.
 Vincent d'Indy claimed that if Beethoven's works were destroyed, they could be all reconstructed from memory by George Enescu.
 Alfred Cortot, one of the greatest pianists of all time, once said that Enescu, though primarily a violinist, had better piano technique than his own.

 Enescu's only opera, Œdipe (Oedipe), was staged for the first time at the Royal Opera House in London in 2016, 80 years after its Paris premiere, in a production directed and designed by La Fura dels Baus which received superlative reviews in The Guardian, The Independent, The Times and other publications.
 An analysis of Enescu's work and the reasons why it is less known in the UK was published by musician Dominic Saunders in The Guardian.